harness/developer-hub/docs/chaos-engineering/integrations/chaos-ff.md

 sidebar_position: 1
 ---

 You can add chaos experiments to Harness Feature Flags (FF) pipelines as part of the process to control release of new software.
 An [FF pipeline](/docs/feature-flags/ff-build-pipeline/build-feature-flag-pipeline) runs every time a feature flag changes, and lets you specify actions to take before the flag change takes effect.
-For example, you might want to have an approval step for all flag changes.
+For example, you might want to have an approval step for all flag changes, or run a chaos experiment as part of the pipeline.

 When you add a chaos experiment as a step in an FF pipeline, the experiment runs as part of that pipeline whenever you change a feature flag.
-For example, if you put a new feature behind a feature flag, you might want to run a chaos experiment on the target application affected by the new code to see how the application responds, before changing the flag to release the new feature to users.
+For example, if you put a new feature behind a feature flag, you might want to run a chaos experiment on the target application affected by the new code.
+In this way, you can see how the application responds to chaos faults before changing the flag to release the new feature to users.

 For more information, see:
 * [Build a Feature Flag pipeline](/docs/feature-flags/ff-build-pipeline/build-feature-flag-pipeline)